 TOY STORY LAND NIGHTTIME WALKING TOUR:

-Not only does Toy Story Land at Disney’s Hollywood Studios shrink its guests down to the size of a toy to experience Andy’s backyard first hand, it also features plenty of fun and engaging entertainment!
+Not only does Toy Story Land at Disney’s Hollywood Studios shrink its guests down to the size of a toy to experience Andy’s backyard first hand, but it also features plenty of fun and engaging entertainment!

 Of the many well-liked characters in the “Toy Story” movies, the Green Army Men take center stage in the land’s entertainment experiences.